ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

         - animatedCellSize.width / 2
 }
 ```
-Run the app, now the cell is no longer glued to the left hand side, but it still does not show up in the middle at the very beginning.
+Run the app again, now the cell is no longer glued to the left hand side, but it still does not show up in the middle at the very beginning.
 The reason is the content offset value has not been set to initialize its position correctly.

 :pencil2: `ThumbnailMasterFlowLayout.swift`
 ```swift